How To Drive User Adoption With Context-Driven Product Experiences

 Instead of generic product tours that only overwhelm users, the product experience layer must always push users to take the right action at the right stage of the journey.

-Using the product experience layer with context in mind is superior to generic product tours, for a few reasons:
+Using the product experience layer with the context in mind is superior to generic product tours, for a few reasons:

 - It reacts to the user, as opposed to forcing actions upon them.